csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 able X is assigned, the forward-checking process establishes arc consistency for it: for each unassigned variable Y that is connected to X by a constraint, delete from Y ’s domain any value that is inconsistent with the value chosen for X. Because forward checking only does arc consistency inferences, there is no reason to do forward checking if we have already done arc consistency as a preprocessing step.

-Figure 6.7 shows the progress of backtracking search on the Australia CSP with for- ward checking.
+Figure 6.7 shows the progress of backtracking search on the Australia CSP with forward checking.
 There are two important points to notice about this example.
-First, notice that after WA= red and Q= green are assigned, the domains of NT and SA are reduced to a single value; we have eliminated branching on these variables altogether by propagat- ing information from WA and Q. A second point to notice is that after V = blue , the do- main of SA is empty.
+First, notice that after WA= red and Q= green are assigned, the domains of NT and SA are reduced to a single value; we have eliminated branching on these variables altogether by propagating information from WA and Q. A second point to notice is that after V = blue , the domain of SA is empty.
 Hence, forward checking has detected that the partial assignment {WA= red , Q= green, V = blue} is inconsistent with the constraints of the problem, and the algorithm will therefore backtrack immediately.

-For many problems the search will be more effective if we combine the MRV heuris- tic with forward checking.
+For many problems the search will be more effective if we combine the MRV heuristic with forward checking.
 Consider Figure 6.7 after assigning {WA= red}.
 Intuitively, it seems that that assignment constrains its neighbors, NT and SA, so we should handle those